Political views of Adolf Hitler: Mein Kampf

-It states that during his childhood, Hitler had little interest in politics as he had ambitions to become a painter.
+In Mein Kampf, Hitler states that he had little interest in politics as a child, aspiring instead to become a painter.
 Like other boys in his part of Austria, he was attracted to pan-Germanism, but his intellectual pursuits were generally those of a dilettante.
-Hitler portrays himself as a born leader interested in knightly adventures, exploration.
-By the time he was 11, Hitler was a nationalist interested in history.
+Hitler portrays himself as a born leader interested in knightly adventures and exploration.
+By the time he was 11, Hitler was a nationalist and interested in history.

-Ultimately, Hitler never finished his primary schooling since he quit by the time he was 16, devoting his attention instead to his artistic pursuits which led him to Vienna in 1905.
-It was in Vienna where Hitler was later to proclaim he learned some hard lessons, namely that life was a critical struggle between the weak and the strong where principles of humanity mattered not at all since everything simply boiled down to "victory and defeat".
+Hitler never finished his primary schooling, dropping out by the time he was 16.
+He devoted his attention instead to his artistic pursuits, which led him to move to Vienna in 1905.
+Hitler was later to proclaim that he learned some hard lessons in Vienna, namely that life was a critical struggle between the weak and the strong; in Hitler's worldview, morality did not matter, and everything simply boiled down to "victory and defeat".